Aro1914/AroTable/README.md

 ### The **dropUnits()** Method

-The **dropUnits()** method removes all integers with a single occurrence from the AroTable.
+The **dropUnits()** method removes all numbers with a single occurrence from the AroTable.
 Returns true if successful, returns false if not:

 ```js
 const aroTable = new AroTable(1,2,3,4,2,3,4,5,6,6,6,3);